-It might be a stay-at-home Valentine’s Day, but nothing’s stopping you from going all out on this romantic holiday.
+Life is gradually returning to normal, when you can go out for a delicious dinner with your partner.
+But there’s nothing to stop you from going all out at home on this romantic day.
 With a Ghent azalea and these tips to give your kitchen table an impressive makeover, you’re guaranteed to surprise your Other Half.

 Red, the colour of love

 Impossible to think of Valentine’s Day without the colour red.
 Red is bright, very much in your face and therefore it really grabs your attention.
 But contrary to what many people think, red doesn’t need to be cliché or kitsch.
 Red combined with other members of the red family will give your table that charming look but with a playful touch.
 Combine different shades of red to tone the table down a bit.
 Opt for a statement pieceon the edge of your table in the form of an indoor azalea with pink flowers (there is more than enough choice!) and then add smaller red azaleas or a number of branches in vases for the rest of your table.